 As a nation, we are pretty good at start-ups.
 The UK creates more “unicorns” than any other European country.
-A unicorn is a firm set up after 2000, now valued at more than one billion dollars.
-Examples include ASOS, Funding Circle, Just Eat and Zoopla.
+A unicorn is a start-up now valued at more than one billion dollars.
+Examples include Zoopla, ASOS, and Just Eat.

 Often, these unicorns are successful because they change the way consumers buy and use things.
-They use technology to provide better services, at lower cost, to grab market share or to develop completely new offerings.
+They provide better services, at lower cost, to grab market share or to develop completely new offerings.

 The Startup Funding Club targets bright young British businesses which possess innovative and disruptive technologies to deliver tomorrow’s products and services.
 The fund invests at a very early stage.
 Most of the businesses will have low or even no revenue at this point, so it’s high risk for investors, softened somewhat by the tax relief.

 - SEIS offer exclusive to Wealth Club for non-advised investors

 - Evergreen fund investing in early stage disruptors

 - Co-investment opportunities with a large network of business angels

 - Target return of £3 per £1 invested (not guaranteed)